-Section 2.03 Rights as Shareholders; Stock Transfers.
+Section 2.03 Rights as Shareholders: Stock Transfers.
 All shares of Company Common Stock, when converted as provided in Section 2.01(c), shall no longer be outstanding and shall automatically be cancelled and retired and shall cease to exist, and each Certificate previously evidencing such shares shall thereafter represent only the right to receive for each such share of Company Common Stock, the Merger Consideration and any cash in lieu of fractional shares of Buyer Common Stock in accordance with this ARTICLE II and the right to receive any unpaid dividend with respect to the Company Common Stock with a record date that is on or prior to December 18, 2013.
-At the Effective Time, holders of Company Common Stock shall cease to be, and shall have no rights as, shareholders of Company, other than the right to receive the Merger Consideration and cash in lieu of fractional shares of Buyer Common Stock as provided under this ARTICLE II, and the right to receive any unpaid dividend with respect to the Company Common Stock with a record date that is on or prior to December 18, 2013.
+At the Effective Time, holders of Company Common Stock shall cease to be, and shall have no rights as, shareholders of Company, other than the right to receive any unpaid dividend with respect to the Company Common Stock with a record date that is on or prior to December 18, 2013.
+At the Effective Time, holders of Company and cash in lieu of fractional shares of Buyer Common Stock as provided under this ARTICLE II, and the right to receive any unpaid dividend with respect to the Company Common Stock with a record date that is on or prior to December 18, 2013.
 After the Effective Time, there shall be no registration of transfers on the stock transfer books of Company of shares of Company Common Stock.